nahhididwin/Continuous-Wavelet-Transform/README.md

 This helps learners use CWT with just paper, a pen, and a Casio FX 580VNX ClassWiz calculator.

+Warning: All information here may contain errors, and the author is not an expert at the time of writing.
+Despite having undergone thorough testing.

 # Index :